 Special considerations apply to students (including both undergraduate majors and graduate students in the department), because they have the right, under Federal law, to require the University to conceal their presence as students at the University.
 At any given time, about 100 students at Ohio University have active requests for such privacy.
 There is a standard form that students fill out and submit to the Registrar's Office, to exercise this right.
 The Registrar's Office staff then mark that student's records in the SIS system.

 Any web-visible roster of students must have a prominently displayed revision date.
 That revision date must not be changed without confirming that none of the listed students has requested privacy.
-That confirmation can be done directly using SIS, or indirectly using the eDirectory, because the eDirectory system is regularly updated from SIS, and all students whose SIS record indicates that they have requested privacy are concealed by the eDirectory.
+That confirmation can be done directly using SIS, or indirectly using the people search feature found at the top right of many Ohio University pages, because the people search system is regularly updated from SIS, and all students whose SIS record indicates that they have requested privacy are concealed by the people search.

 For training in using SIS, contact the Registrar's Office.
-To use the eDirectory for this purpose, follow the link above, or go to the Front Door, http://www.ohio.edu/, click on "Name Directory" in the upper-right, click in the search box, type the student's name, and click on the "Find" button.
+To use the people search for this purpose, go to the Front Door, https://www.ohio.edu/, click on search icon (magnifying glass) in the upper-right, click in the search box, type the student's name, select "People" instead of "ohio.edu," and click on the "Search" button.
 If you find the student, all is well.
 If you don't find the student, remove his or her name from the displayed list unless you can confirm directly with him or her that he or she still wants to be listed.

 Please consider requests from other Ohio University web authors who wish to have links added to your document, pointing to particular items of theirs.
 If such a request seems unreasonable, please discuss the issues with the requester.
 Unresolved questions should be brought to the attention of the Web Team.